jessebmurray/COVID-19/README.md

 ### How does population density affect the prevalence of COVID-19?

 Presumeably, counties with low population densities, like rural counties, would seem to have a lower prevalence of COVID-19 because people are, quite literally, farther apart.
-Likewise, counties with high population densities, like urban counties, would seem to have a higher prevalence of COVID-19 because people are closer together, think the NYC subway.
+Likewise, counties with high population densities, like urban counties, would seem to have a higher prevalence of COVID-19 because people are closer together, think the crowded NYC subway.

 Here we can see the positive relationship.